mohbattharani/Hypergradient-Descent/README.md

 The pytorch/data folder contains the datasets used for training (MNIST and cifar-10).

-Results of our experiments are located in the pytorch/results folders.
-To reproduce all of the experiments, simply download all the files in the pytorch folder and run main.py.
+Results of our experiments are located in the pytorch/results folder.
+To reproduce all of the experiments, simply download all the files in the pytorch folder and run the main.py file.

 Pytorch optimizers for all of the Hypergradient Descent algorithms are located in pytorch/optimizers.py if you want to utilize these algorithms for your own purposes or to run your own experiments.
 They are normal pytorch optimizers that can simply be plugged in and used the same as you would use any normal pytorch optimizer.